mo-pat/git-Jobs/README.md

 # git-Jobs
 A python app that will store and print out the latest jobs posted that day on indeed.com.
+This project is more of a test project to get familiar with web scrapping and how to gather information from HTML.

 ## Getting Started
 1. To run the program, enter <code>python3 main.py</code>.
 Currently this runs only with python3